ahmedHanzala/urdu-tts/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab">
   </a>
  </p>
- <h2>ANNOUNCEMENT</h2>
- ill be soon uploading the models to huggingface hopefully by the start of next month

 <h2>Overview</h2>
 <p>This project aims on text-to-speech and cloning voices with indian accents (as most models for tts or voice cloning are trained on English voices and perform very poorly on south-asian or indian accents).
 This is a fork from the tortoise-tts model and DL-Art-School trainer </p>